Numbers 10 – Two Silver Trumpets, the Departure from Sinai

 1. (1-2) Two silver trumpets.

 a.
-Make two silver trumpets: The two silver trumpets were for use in directing the movement of the camps for marching and for battle, and also for gathering the nation together for an assembly.
+Make two silver trumpets: The two silver trumpets were used to direct the movement of the camps for marching and for battle, and also to gather the nation together for an assembly.

 b.
-You shall use them for calling the congregation and for directing the movement of the camps: The trumpets were essential tools for the journey to the Promised Land.
-Without them it would be very difficult to assemble the nation and march towards the Promised Land.
-Israel needed tools to come into the Promised Land.
+You shall use them for calling the congregation and for directing the movement of the camps: The trumpets were helpful tools for the journey to the Promised Land.
+Without them it would be difficult to assemble the nation and march towards Canaan.

 2. (3-10) The system of blowing trumpets.

 When they blow both of them, all the congregation shall gather before you at the door of the tabernacle of meeting.
 But if they blow only one, then the leaders, the heads of the divisions of Israel, shall gather to you.
 When you sound the advance, the camps that lie on the east side shall then begin their journey.
 When you sound the advance the second time, then the camps that lie on the south side shall begin their journey; they shall sound the call for them to begin their journeys.
 And when the assembly is to be gathered together, you shall blow, but not sound the advance.
 The sons of Aaron, the priests, shall blow the trumpets; and these shall be to you as an ordinance forever throughout your generations.

 When you go to war in your land against the enemy who oppresses you, then you shall sound an alarm with the trumpets, and you will be remembered before the Lord your God, and you will be saved from your enemies.
 Also in the day of your gladness, in your appointed feasts, and at the beginning of your months, you shall blow the trumpets over your burnt offerings and over the sacrifices of your peace offerings; and they shall be a memorial for you before your God: I am the Lord your God.”